allysonw/dental-cms/notes.md

 treatment_plan - DONE

 # Before turning in:
+- [ ] redirect user back to page they were on during deletion of resources
 - [ ] watch rest of TODOmvc vids
 - [ ] build address model
 - [ ] nested form for creation of address at same time as patient